dreamportdev/Osdev-Notes/07_IPC/03_Message_Passing.md

 We have seen how to send messages, now let's take a look at how to receive them.
 We're going to use a basic (and inefficient) example, but it shows how it could be done.

-The theory behind this is simple: when we're in the receiving process, we allocate a buffer to hold the message, and copy the messge data stored at the endpoint into our local buffer.
+The theory behind this is simple: when we're in the receiving process, we allocate a buffer to hold the message, and copy the message data stored at the endpoint into our local buffer.
 Now we can set the endpoint's `msg_buffer` field to `NULL` to indicate that there is no longer a message to be received.
 Note that setting the buffer to `NULL` is specific to our example code, and your implementation may be different.

 As always, note the use of locks to prevent race conditions.
 The variable `endpoint` is assumed to be the endpoint we want to receive from.